Ime Udoka: Portland Trail Blazers (2006–2007)

 Udoka was the last player invited to his hometown Portland Trail Blazers' training camp before the 2006–07 season, getting the invitation only after Aaron Miles failed a physical.
 Despite the death of his father during the preseason, Udoka impressed the coaching staff with his defensive skills and made the team.

+Udoka was the last player invited to his hometown Portland Trail Blazers' training camp before the 2006–07 season after an opening emerged when Aaron Miles failed his physical.
+He impressed the coaching staff with his defensive ability and earned a place on the regular-season roster.

 After having played in only 12 NBA games in his career, Udoka started all 75 games he played in during the 2006–07 season.
-He played 28.6 minutes per game while averaging 8.4 points, 3.7 rebounds, 1.5 assists, and 0.9 steals.
+Udoka averaged 8.4 points, 3.7 rebounds, 1.5 assists, and 0.9 steals in 28.6 minutes per game.

 San Antonio Spurs (2007–2009)

 In 2007, Udoka signed with the San Antonio Spurs.
-He played in 73 games, averaging 5.8 points, 3.1 rebounds, and 0.9 assists in 18 minutes.
+He played in 73 games, averaging 5.8 points, 3.1 rebounds, and 0.9 assists in 18 minutes per game.

-In his second season with the Spurs, Udoka played in 67 games and started in three, averaging 4.3 points, 2.8 rebounds, and 0.8 assists in 15.4 minutes.
+In his second season with the Spurs, Udoka played in 67 games and started in three, averaging 4.3 points, 2.8 rebounds, and 0.8 assists in 15.4 minutes per game.

-Return to Portland (2009)

 After the 2009 season, Udoka became a free agent and eventually re-signed with the Trail Blazers on September 25, 2009.
 However, he was waived on October 22.

 Sacramento Kings (2009–2010)

 On November 4, 2009, Udoka signed with the Sacramento Kings.
-He played in 69 games and started in two, averaging 3.6 points, 2.8 rebounds, and 0.8 assists in 13.7 minutes.
+He played in 69 games and started in two, averaging 3.6 points, 2.8 rebounds, and 0.8 assists in 13.7 minutes per game.